NickV1v/ascii-raytracing/README.md

 ![example3](GIF/example3.gif)

 # Notice
-Before compiling, make sure that you have set the size of the window and the font of your terminal
+Before compiling, make sure that you have set the size of the window and the font size of your terminal.